How Effective Leadership Empowers Employees and Affects Change

 • Be visible and accessible: Employees need to see their leaders at work -- whether they’re heading to a client meeting or checking in with the team about a specific project.
 Demonstrate an awareness and an interest in what your team is working on, and make yourself, supervisors, or team leaders available so that suggestions, questions, and concerns can be communicated as soon as possible.

-• Request input: You may be the CEO, but you can always use a fresh perspective on what’s happening within your customer base and workforce -- and you can do that by simply asking for insight.
-Ask your employees -- or your customers, when appropriate -- to help solve a particularly tricky problem or to offer feedback.
+• Request input: You may be the CEO, but you can always use a fresh perspective on what’s happening within your customer base and workforce — and you can do that by simply asking for insight.
+Ask your employees — or your customers, when appropriate — to help solve a particularly tricky problem or offer feedback.
 Such requests are about increased understanding, not about pandering or flattery, so take input to heart.
-If you can transform a complainer into a contributor you have another new champion for your brand.
+If you can transform a complainer into a contributor, you have another new champion for your brand.

 • Keep a finger on the pulse of your workforce: Simply put, be aware.
-Economically speaking, times are tough, and your employees may have a tremendous amount anxiety about the company or their job stability.
-Schedule regular reviews and interviews with employees and managers so that you can keep a bead on things and address any anxiety or negativity early.
-On the flip side, if you sense an air of enthusiasm and optimism acknowledge that too.
+Economically speaking, times are tough, and your employees may have a tremendous amount of anxiety about the company or their job stability.
+Schedule regular reviews and interviews with employees and managers to keep a close eye on things and address any anxiety or negativity early.
+On the flip side, if you sense an air of enthusiasm and optimism, acknowledge that too.

 • Share success: The adage “no man is an island” is true precisely because no one succeeds alone.
 Acknowledge a job well done.